No Will - What Happens?

 How the Public Trustee can help

 Looking after intestate matters can be a complicated process.
 The Public Trustee can also take over the role of administrator when someone dies without a valid Will (intestate).
-For those estates where family members are widely scattered or are not close, our in-house genealogist is also highly successful in tracing relatives.
+For those estates where family members are widely scattered or are not close, our genealogy services are highly successful in tracing relatives.

 We often have individuals and legal practitioners refer intestacies to us due to our vast experience in dealing with these matters.
 If you are interested in referring an intestacy matter to the Public Trustee, please contact us.

-For more information, see FAQ 10 Who inherits my assets if I don't have a valid Will?
+For more information, see FAQ section Who inherits my assets if I don't have a valid Will?